 Our 6 Core Self-Help Guides

-Six core guides to simplify your uni life – packed with practical tips, fresh perspectives, and experiments to help you thrive at Flinders without drowning in handouts (which when you think about it, is kinda counterproductive to the wellbeing mission).
+Six core guides to simplify your uni life in which we take on topics like self-care, healthy habits, study tips, support services, tackling procrastination and placements.
+Designed to get at the core challenges of study without drowning you in handouts (which when you think about it, is kinda counterproductive to the wellbeing mission).

 Over the years we’ve built a large library of self-help resources for Flinders students.
 Maybe too large.
 Yeah, definitely too large.
 It’s time to simplify.

-With that in mind, here are the six guides that matter most:
+With that in mind, here are the six current guides that matter most:

 1. Self-Care Mega Guide 🌱🧘♀️

 Your all-in-one workbook for maintaining mental health.
 Covers rest, sleep, nutrition, social connection, emotional health, finances, reflection, and more.
 Designed as a reflective journal with prompts and practical tips.
-Get it.
+Click here!

 2. Habit Hacks 🔄🧩

 A research-based toolkit for building and maintaining habits and routines.
 Includes strategies for goals, feedback, social support, environment design, identity shifts, and more.
-Gimme
+Click here!

 3. Evidence-Based Study Tips 📚🧠

 A collection of study strategies backed by cognitive psychology and learning science.
 Shows how to use spacing, retrieval practice, elaboration, and other proven techniques to study smarter, not harder.
-Yes please.
+Click here!

 4. How to Prepare Psychologically for Work Placements 💼🧭

 Practical advice for managing the psychological demands of placements—covering expectations, wellbeing, feedback, perfectionism, meaning, networking, transferable skills, and more.
-For sure.
+Click here!

 5. HCDS Service Brochure 🏥🤝

-A quick reference to the health, counselling, and disability services available at Flinders, including how to access support and what to expect.
-Sold
+A more detailed reference guide to the health, counselling, and disability services available at Flinders, including how to access support and what to expect.
+Click here!

 A couple of notes before you dive in:

 • They’re packed.
 These guides have grown over time as we’ve learned more about each topic.
 Don’t expect a one-pager.
-You’ll find lots of tips, strategies, and examples.
+You’ll find lots of tips, strategies, services, supports and examples.

 • In the good old days (pre-AI): You’d sit down with a nice beverage and skim through, circling things that seem relevant, or maybe read on the bus.
 Still a great option.